epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 You can build on multiple host systems and for multiple cross target systems using a single EPICS directory structure.
-The intermediate and binary ﬁles generated by the build will be created in separate O.\* subdirectories and installed into the appropriate separate host or target install directories.
+The intermediate and binary files generated by the build will be created in separate O.\* subdirectories and installed into the appropriate separate host or target install directories.
 EPICS executables and scripts are installed into the $(INSTALL_LOCATION)/bin/<arch> directories.
 Libraries are installed into $(INSTALL_LOCATION)/lib/<arch>.
-The default deﬁnition for
+The default definition for
 $(INSTALL_LOCATION) is $(TOP) which is the root directory in the directory structure.
-Architecture dependant created ﬁles (e.g. object ﬁles) are stored in O.<arch> source subdirectories, and architecture independent created ﬁles are stored in O.Common source subdirectories.
+Architecture dependant created files (e.g. object files) are stored in O.<arch> source subdirectories, and architecture independent created files are stored in O.Common source subdirectories.
 This allows objects for multiple cross target architectures to be maintained at the same time.

-To build EPICS base for a speciﬁc host/target combination you must have the proper host/target c/c++ cross compiler and target header ﬁles, CROSS_COMPILER_HOST_ARCHS must empty or include the host architecture in its list value, the CROSS_COMPILER_TARGET_ARCHS variable must include the target to be cross-compiled, and the base/conﬁgure/ os directory must have the appropriate conﬁgure ﬁles.
+To build EPICS base for a specific host/target combination you must have the proper host/target c/c++ cross compiler and target header files, CROSS_COMPILER_HOST_ARCHS must empty or include the host architecture in its list value, the CROSS_COMPILER_TARGET_ARCHS variable must include the target to be cross-compiled, and the base/configure/ os directory must have the appropriate configure files.

 Build Requirements
 ~~~~~~~~~~~~~~~~~~